tinayang3024/ECE1778H1-Group-Project/README.md

 * Integration with external recipe backend APIs (TheMealDB) to deliver a wide variety of worldwide recipes directly to users within the app.
 * User-defined custom recipe creation with full validation, including title, duration, servings, ingredients, and cooking steps.
 New recipes are stored locally via AsyncStorage and automatically added to the user's personal collection.
-* Complete recipe information displayed on the Recipe Detail Screen, including ingredients, instructions (split by step), servings, duration, and a large recipe image with a local fallback (kitchen.jpg) when no image is available.
+* Complete recipe information displayed on the Recipe Detail Screen, including ingredients, instructions (split by step), servings, duration, and a large recipe image with a local fallback (recipe_placeholder_image.jpg) for personal recipes and online recipes with no image avaliable.
 * Like/unlike functionality that stores full recipe data (title, image, ingredients, instructions) to the user's personal collection using AsyncStorage for persistent storage across app restarts.
 * Personal Collection Screen displays all liked recipes with image previews; recipes can be removed by unliking them from the detail page.
 * Integration with Expo Notifications to provide an opt-in daily reminder at 6:00 PM for users to explore dinner recipe ideas, with test notification support.
 * Smart navigation: clicking back from recipe details returns to the origin screen (Dashboard or Personal Collection) based on where the recipe was opened.
-* Deployment using Expo EAS Build to enable testing the app for both iOS and Android without requiring local setups.
+* Deployment using Expo EAS Build to enable testing the app for Android without requiring local setups (IOS version was tested locally but not deployed due to the additional fees required)

 #### Navigation Structure
 Expo Router is chosen over React Navigation for this project because its file-based routing significantly reduces boilerplate, simplifies dynamic route handling, and integrates seamlessly with Expo and TypeScript.
 This ensures type-safe route parameters, predictable screen transitions, and a clean, scalable architecture that improves both developer experience and code readability.